flyingtongue/macos_automation/README.md

 ./install.sh
 ```

-It is strongly suggested that you reboot your Mac after the first run
-of this.

 ## TODO

 ###### Filevault2 -- **https://derflounder.wordpress.com/2015/02/02/managing-yosemites-filevault-2-with-fdesetup/**
 ###### crontab to run mas update
 ###### ssh keygen
 ###### openssh update
 ###### left off on software update